elieattias1/AR-DJ/README.md

 ## Run the Application
 Add your audio files to the audios folder in the project directory.

-Run the application with the default low-pass filter and tremolo effect:
+Run the application with the default low-pass filter:

 ```bash
 # with python 3